overview/overview-local/README.md

 ## Technical details

-We use [Docker Compose](https://docs.docker.com/compose/) to specify how the different Overview components are started.
+For Ubuntu and OS X, we use [Docker Compose](https://docs.docker.com/compose/) to specify how the different Overview components are started.
 The `config` directory contains the definition files:
   - `services.yml` is used to start up the third-party services used by Overview: a postgres database, a redis server, and a Apollo ActiveMQ message broker.
   - `db-setup.yml` is used to run the database evolution.
   - `overview.yml` is used to start the main Overview components: the web front end, the document set worker, and worker processes.
+  - `plugins.yml` is used to start the plugins and configure Overview to know about them.

+Docker Compose is not (yet) supported for Windows, so the scripts in the _windows_ directory mimic the functionality.

 A container is created and run for each separate Overview component.
 In addition, data containers are used for persistent storage: